Charleston School of Law Commencement

 “Each of them brings something different to the table,” she said.
 “I’ve learned something different from each of those groups that helped me excel.
 Being around people and those organizations for me has enabled me to meet so many unbelievably intelligent people who have given me diverse perspectives and become more confident in myself.”

 Rivera added, “Externships are the way that you become immersed in what it means to be a practicing lawyer.
 It’s hard to learn that in a classroom setting.
-My internships and externships in Charleston have been invaluable in that sense, just being able to teach me how do I present myself, what is my day to day gonna look like.
+My internships and externships in Charleston have been invaluable.
 Having experience outside of the classroom is what prepares you and gives you confidence to be the best attorney that you can be.”

 Charleston Law offers a variety of internships and externship programs that give students hands-on experience in the practice of law.